How to Apply

 #1 – Choose the Right Course for You

 NewVIc is London’s largest sixth form college and as such has one of the widest course offerings around.
 We want to ensure that you choose the right course for you.
 Use the course pages as a starting point and come along to an open day for further information and advice from staff and students.
-You can request a copy of our prospectus if you prefer to read through the courses in your own time.

 What you choose to study will depend on your interests, your career plans and your expected grades at GCSE.
 Find out more about your course options.